 How to get WordPress admin pages to work with Cloudflare.

 There are two simple steps involved in solving your WordPress slow admin page problems on Cloudflare.

-First, and most importantly, you have to change one automatic cache purge setting in Cloudflare.
+First, and most importantly, you have to change one automatic cache expiration setting in Cloudflare.

 This is where all the admin page problems start from because you need to use your WordPress cache settings and not the default Cloudflare settings.

 The default settings are for a couple of hours of caching.
 This is why the admin pages lag so badly.
-You definitely want to cache your site.
-But you don’t want to cache your back end admin pages.
+You definitely want to cache your site, but you don’t want to cache any of your back end admin pages.